Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film

 \subsection{Laser-induced magnetization precession}

-Having determined the characteristic time and strength of the induced demagnetization in the SA-film, we now discuss the magnetization dynamics caused by the pump in the garnet film with the moderate growth-induced anisotropy (MA-film).
 Fig.\,\ref{Fig:Precession}(a) shows the rotation of the probe polarization induced by the circularly polarized laser pulse as a function of the pump-probe time delay for different values of the magnetic field $H_\mathrm{ext}$.
 Clear oscillations of the probe polarization are observed superimposed on a slowly changing background.
 The frequency\,$f$ of the oscillations increases with the field (Fig.\,\ref{Fig:Precession}(b)).
 This indicates that the observed oscillations result from the precession of the magnetization triggered by the pump pulses.
 Fig.\,\ref{Fig:Precession}(c) shows precession frequency\,$f$ as a function of the azimuthal angle $\varphi_{H}$ of the external field $H_\mathrm{ext}$=0.26\,T (see Fig.\,\ref{Fig:Geometry}(a)).
-From these results we were able to determine the orientation of the hard magnetization $x$ axis of the sample.
-In the following discussion we adopt the frame of reference, where $\varphi_H=$0 corresponds to the projection of the $H_\mathrm{ext}$ on the sample plane being parallel to the $x$ axis (Fig.\,\ref{Fig:Geometry}(b)).
+From these results we were able to determine the orientation of the hard magnetization $x$ axis of the sample, as well as estimate the growth-induced anisotropy parameters.
+In the following discussion we adopt the frame of reference, where $\varphi_H=$0 corresponds to the geometry, when the projection of the $H_\mathrm{ext}$ on the sample plane is parallel to the $x$-axis (Fig.\,\ref{Fig:Geometry}(b)).

 The central goal of our study is to explore the possibility of excitation of the magnetization precession via laser-induced change of the anisotropy parameters (see Eq.(\ref{Eq:Torque})).
-To this end most of the following studies were performed for the field $H_\mathrm{ext}$ directed close to the sample's hard axis ($\xi=80^\mathrm{o}$, $\varphi_H=0$).
-In this geometry, when the field makes a small angle of $10^\mathrm{o}$ with the hard magnetization axis ($x$ axis), a change of any of the anisotropy constants $\Delta K$ is expected to affect the orientation and the value of the effective field $\mathbf{H}_\mathrm{eff}=\mathbf{H}_\mathrm{a}+\mathbf{H}_\mathrm{d}+\mathbf{H}_\mathrm{ext}$, which in turn should result in the finite torque $\mathbf{T}$ according to Eq.(\ref{Eq:Torque}).
+Therefore, most of the experiments described below were performed for the field $H_\mathrm{ext}$ directed close to the sample's hard axis ($\zeta_H=80^\mathrm{o}$, $\varphi_H=0$).
+In this geometry, when the field makes only a small angle of $10^\mathrm{o}$ with the hard magnetization axis ($x$-axis), a change of any of the anisotropy constants $\Delta K$ is expected to affect the orientation and the value of the effective field $\mathbf{H}_\mathrm{eff}=\mathbf{H}_\mathrm{a}+\mathbf{H}_\mathrm{d}+\mathbf{H}_\mathrm{ext}$, which in turn should result in the finite torque $\mathbf{T}$ according to Eq.(\ref{Eq:Torque}).